Managing the Project Dashboard

 - Messages: The Message Board is an efficient way of communicating or posting information for collaborators and clients.

-- Files/Links: When selected, displays all the files and URLs that have been added to the project along with the details like file type, who added a file, number of screenshots and tasks.
+- Files and URLs: When selected, displays all the files and URLs that have been added to the project along with the details like file type, who added a file, number of screenshots and tasks.
 Clicking on any of the files or links takes you to the review session to share feedback and create tasks associated with that file/URL.

 - Collaborators: Displays a list of team members given access to the project; if permitted by your account settings, you can add additional reviewers using the “Add Collaborators” function.